Carmell Announces Execution of Definitive Agreement to Acquire Elevai Skincare, a leader in Physician Dispensed Exosome Skin and Hair Care Products

-PITTSBURGH, Jan.
-02, 2025 (GLOBE NEWSWIRE) -- Carmell Corporation (Nasdaq: CTCX), a bio-aesthetics company focused on skin and hair health (“Carmell”, the “Company”, “we”, “our”, or “us”), today announced that it entered into a definitive purchase agreement with PMGC Holdings Inc. (formerly Elevai Labs Inc.) and its wholly owned subsidiary, Elevai Skincare Inc. (“Elevai”), to acquire the assets related to its skincare and haircare business (the “Acquisition”).
+NEWPORT BEACH, Calif., Jan.
+02, 2025 (GLOBE NEWSWIRE) -- PMGC Holdings Inc (NASDAQ: ELAB), a diversified holding company, and Carmell Corporation (Nasdaq: CTCX), a bio-aesthetics company focused on skin and hair health (“Carmell”, the “Company”, “we”, “our”, or “us”), today announced that it entered into a definitive purchase agreement with PMGC Holdings Inc. (formerly Elevai Labs Inc.) and its wholly owned subsidiary, Elevai Skincare Inc. (“Elevai”), to acquire the assets related to its skincare and haircare business (the “Acquisition”).

 The purchase consideration for the Acquisition is as follows: